SpencerDawkins/rtp-quic-sdp/draft-dawkins-avtcore-sdp-rtp-quic.md

 Security considerations for SDP offer/answer are described in the cooresponding section in {{RFC3264}}.

+Although this specification does not add security considerations beyond those described in {{RFC7667}}, it is possibly worth restating that end-to-end QUIC encryption only protects RTP connections between QUIC endpoints.
+RTP traffic sent using the QUIC/RTP/AVP and QUIC/RTP/AVPF profiles registered in {{iana}} will arrive at middleboxes unencrypted at the RTP level.
+Even trustworthy middleboxes must make assumptions about whether to use SRTP protection when forwarding this traffic toward addresses that do not support QUIC transport.

 # Acknowledgments

-My appreciation to the authors of {{RFC4145}}, which served as a model for the initial structure of this document.
+My thanks to the authors of {{RFC4145}}, which served as a model for the initial structure of this document.

 Thanks to these folks for helping to improve this draft:

 * Colin Perkins
 * Justin Uberi
+* Richard Bradbury

 (Your name also could appear here.
 Please comment and contribute, as per {{contrib}}).